-Of the 45 submissions received, only a small number addressed issues specific to this application.
-Rather, the majority of submissions raised issues of a general nature relating to gene technology or issues that have been addressed in the safety assessment report (see Attachment 2).
-A discussion of some of the general issues in relation to gene technology that were raised in public submissions can be found in Attachment 6.
+Of the 67 submissions received following two rounds of public consultation, only a small number addressed issues specific to this Application.
+Rather, the majority of submissions raised issues of a general nature relating to gene technology or issues that have been addressed in the safety assessment report.
+The most commonly raised general issues were: